errm/ekstrap/README.md

 ### Manual Instalation

-ekstrap is also distrabuted as a static binary so can be installed on any appropriate system with simple tools.
+ekstrap is also distributed as a static binary so can be installed on any appropriate system with simple tools.

 ```
 $ curl -LO https://github.com/errm/ekstrap/releases/download/v0.0.4/ekstrap_0.0.4_linux_x86_64